xgfone/ship/README.md

 }
 ```

-You can register a middleware to run it before finding the router.
-So you maybe affect the router finding by registering **Before** middlewares.
+You can register a middleware to run before finding the router.
+You may affect the router finding by registering **Before** middleware.
 For example,

 ```go
 func RemovePathPrefix(prefix string) ship.Middleware {